scrap-482/ScrappyTBGen/README.md

 ./scrappytbgen QkK
 ```

 The above example represents a white queen, black king, and white king in standard chess.
+The following convention of utilizing uppercase letters for
+white the white piece set and lowercase letters for the black piece set is utilized in current rulset implementations.